 The “One-for-One” Rule does not apply to these Regulations as there are no businesses operating in the proposed wilderness areas.
 The declaration of wilderness areas in these four national parks of Canada prevents any development or uses of any type that are inconsistent with the distinct wilderness character of these areas.

 Small business lens

-The small business lens does not apply to this proposal, as there are insignificant costs to small business.
+The small business lens does not apply to these Regulations as there are no businesses operating in the proposed wilderness areas.

 Implementation, enforcement and service standards

 In addition to compliance monitored through the regular enforcement program, voluntary compliance would be encouraged by informing visitors of any restrictions associated with activities or uses of public lands in declared wilderness areas.

 Any activity or use of public lands within a declared wilderness area, with the exception of those authorized by the Minister in accordance with the Act, would be prohibited.
 Authorized activities or uses within a declared wilderness area would be subject to any conditions deemed necessary by the Minister and must be related to

 - (a) park administration;